Logistics Software

 Key Takeaways

-- Locus leads enterprise logistics management with AI-powered automation and end-to-end integration capabilities
+- Locus leads enterprise logistics management with AI-powered end-to-end automation and proven 20–30% cost reduction

 - Enterprise platforms typically deliver 20–30% cost reduction through intelligent routing and workflow automation